Galus/emulator-chip-8-rust/README.md

 # CHIP-8 Emulator

 This is a CHIP-8 emulator implemented in Rust.
+I like to call it "Baby's first emulator".
 CHIP-8 is an interpreted programming language developed in the 1970s, primarily used on 8-bit microcomputers and for creating simple video games.

 ## Features